 - In February 2015 ALQ (together with Animals Australia) exposed the cruel practice of live baiting in the greyhound racing industry in Australia, via a high profile 4 Corners special.
 This led to a shake-up and overhaul of the industry Australia-wide, an end to industry self-regulation in Queensland and dozens of animal cruelty prosecutions.

 - Our greyhound racing investigations have resulted in a number of inquiries across several states in Australia.
 In NSW the inquiry influenced Premier Baird to announce a ban on greyhound racing in NSW by July 2017, which unfortunately he rescinded after the backlash that followed.
 Our efforts to end this cruel ‘sport’ continue.

 - In October 2013 we launched Chickadee, Australia's first animal rights magazine aimed at teen and pre-teen girls.

 - End to exotic animal circuses in Australia.
 Our long-term campaign against the use of exotic animals in circuses helped achieve bans by Ipswich City Council (2009) and Gold Coast City Council (August 2009).
 Gold Coast City Council did reverse the ban in 2013 but then reinstated it in September 2016.
 In 2021, Stardust circus retired the last wild exotic circus animals in Australia (its lions and monkeys).
 After 40 years of campaigning, Australia now has no more wild animals used in circuses!

 - We have assisted many University students in veterinary and life sciences courses to conscientiously object to harmful and outdated animal tests.

-- Our lobbying has helped bring about several positive changes in animal welfare codes and the Animal Care and Protection Act (Qld).
+- Our lobbying has helped bring about several positive changes in animal welfare codes and the Animal Care and Protection Act (Qld) and a review of the Act in 2021-22.

 As well as the above successes, we have helped bring animal rights issues to the public's attention through media, TV exposure, community stalls, events, flier distribution, as well as through our web site and social media.
 We have educated, influenced, and supported countless individuals to adopt a vegan diet and move towards a more ethical way of life.